-Activity Evidence that supports this approach Challenge number(s) addressed Students are able to confidently articulate what they 'know, understand and can do' as a result of ambitious teaching (£1500) QA during 2021-22 showed a greater level of retrieval practice as curriculum plans were refined and carefully sequenced but this is still not embedded 1 To develop meta-cognitive skills to engage with unfamiliar vocabulary (£3000) Primary schools report a gap in extended writing, QA shows students are unable to articulate their next steps in learning 42% of the cohort disadvantaged students (compared with 20% of the cohort of non-disadvantaged students) are below their expected reading age 1 Refined and bespoke support for Science and Maths students (£8,539) QA and data showed this approach increased student engagement and attainment 2021-22 School staff tuition was more successful than online programmes 1 Bespoke strategies to support alternate provision funding secured to ensure a range of pathways are accessed for PP learners.
-A greater range of pathways are explored such as apprenticeship access and careers support (£6325) A small percentage of disadvantaged learners complete Key Stage 4 with significantly lower attainment outcomes than non-disadvantaged learners.
+To develop meta- cognitive skills to engage with unfamiliar vocabulary Primary schools report a gap in extended writing, QA shows students are unable to articulate their next steps in learning.
+42% of the cohort disadvantaged students (compared with 20% of the cohort of non-disadvantaged students) are below their expected reading age 1 Refined and bespoke support for English students.
+In- school tutors, Academic Lead and Literacy Lead (£11,600) QA and data showed this approach increased student engagement and attainment 2022-23 School staff tuition was more successful than online programmes.
+1 KMc & PMc 50% of salaries Ruth 50% and Lit Lead TLR Bespoke strategies to support alternate provision funding secured to ensure a range of pathways are accessed for PP learners.
+A greater range of pathways are explored such as apprenticeship access and careers support (£6000) AP top up A small percentage of disadvantaged learners complete Key Stage 4 with significantly lower attainment outcomes than non-disadvantaged learners.
 Alternate provision fulfils a route to enable these learners to pursue courses appropriate providing a bespoke curriculum.
 5 To ensure that students are offered a rich and challenging curriculum suited to need.
-Future Pathways staffing (£12,000) 0% Neets amongst all students.
+Future Pathways (£17,776) College costs 0% Neets amongst all students.
 Future Pathways cohort are particularly vulnerable post covid.
 5